Last Updated November 11, 2020

-- Where you have requested that we delete personal information that we have collected from you, we will delete any information about you that is not necessary for the purposes indicated above.
+- Where you have requested that we delete personal information that we have collected from you, we will delete any information about you that is not necessary for the purposes indicated above or another permissible business, security or legal purpose.
 Certain information may be exempt from such requests under applicable law.

 If we are unable to complete your requests fully for any of the reasons above, we will provide you additional information about the reasons that we could not comply with your request.

 d.
 The right to nondiscrimination